Cheezy23/MNIST_Project/README.md

 - []()

 ## Added Notes
-Tho the training set for MNIST can be downloaded from the website referenced above, I found a faster way to import it using Tensorflow in python.
+Tho the training set for MNIST can be downloaded from the website referenced above, there is a faster way by using th Tensorflow library in python.
-Use the following code in python granted you have everything you need installed
+Use the following code in python notebook
 ```python
 import tensorflow as tf
 mnistData = tf.keras.datasets.mnist;